ehelander/the-road-to-learn-react/README.md

 - Exercises
   - [react-alternative-class-component-syntax](https://github.com/the-road-to-learn-react/react-alternative-class-component-syntax)
     - Class field declarations: can initialize local state without using the constructor, and declare class methods by arrow functions without also needing to bind them.

+## Event Handler

+- 44
+  - A function must be passed to an event handler.
+(I.e., the expression needs to return a function, not just be a function.)
+- 48
+  - Using arrow functions in event handlers impacts performance.
+Every time `render()` runs, the handler instantiates the higher-order arrow function.
+    - If this is a concern (in data-intense applications), consider implementing a dedicated component to bind the method in the constructor.
+For most applications, this is premature optimization.